-Research interests: Seismology, Tectonics, Subduction zones, Slab behavior, Mantle dynamics
+Research interests: Seismology, Tectonics, Subduction zones, Slab behavior, Mantle dynamics, Magmatic systems

 My research focuses on the structure and behavior of subducting slabs in the mantle and how slabs interact with the surrounding mantle and the overriding plate.
-I primarily use seismological techniques to image the velocity structure of subduction zones and see the details of modern slab geometry, but more broadly I am interested in any technique available to study slab dynamics, including analogue and numerical modeling, earthquake locations, and collaborations with geologists.
+I primarily use seismological techniques to image the velocity structure of subduction zones and see the details of modern slab geometry, but more broadly I am interested in using any technique available to learn more about subduction systems.

 See some of the projects I’m working on:

 Over >25 years of seismic exploration, more than a thousand seismic stations have been deployed across South America.
 We compile this vast dataset to provide comprehensive seismic images of the subducting Nazca slab, which we use to infer its role in Andean evolution.
-Download tomography model SAM4_P_2017.
+Download tomography models SAM4_P_2017 and SAM5_P_2019 and our slab model, nazca_SAM5_P_2019.

 Geodynamic Evolution of Anatolia